qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_registry'></a>
 ## qri registry

 Commands for working with a qri registry

-### Synopsis
+#### Synopsis

 Registries are federated public records of datasets and peers.
 These records form a public facing central lookup for your datasets, so others can find them through search tools and via web links.
 You can use registry commands to control how your datasets are published to registries, opting in or out on a dataset-by-dataset basis.

 Unpublished dataset info will be held locally so you can still interact with it.
 And your datasets will be available to others peers when you run "qri connect", but will not show up in search results, and will not be displayed on lists of registry datasets.

 Qri is designed to work without a registry should you want to opt out of